Ketamine for Depression: Is it right for you?

 Sublingual ketamine, typically administered as lozenges that dissolve in the mouth, is a widely used option in ketamine-assisted therapy settings.
 It’s more cost-effective than IV treatments and feels less medical or clinical, which can help clients feel more at ease during the therapeutic process.

-We also offer intramuscular (IM) ketamine , which provides a deeper and often more immersive experience.
-IM sessions are typically guided in-session by a trained therapist and may be appropriate for clients seeking a more intensive approach.
+IM ketamine provides a deeper and often more immersive experience.
+IM sessions are typically guided in-session by a trained ketamine therapist and may be appropriate for clients seeking a more intensive approach.

 What Does a Ketamine Session Feel Like?